Flag of Moldova

-The national flag of the Republic of Moldova (drapelul național al Republicii Moldova) is a vertical triband of blue, yellow, and red, charged with the coat of arms of Moldova (an eagle holding a shield charged with an aurochs) on the centre bar.
+The national flag of the Republic of Moldova (drapelul național al Republicii Moldova) is a vertical triband of blue, yellow, and red, charged with the coat of arms of Moldova (an eagle bearing a shield charged with an aurochs) on the centre bar.
 The reverse is mirrored.
 The flag ratio is 1:2.
 Until further provisions, the State Flag of Moldova is used as the national flag and ensign as well; that is, civil, state and war flag and ensign.

-The blue-yellow-red tricolour of Moldova is inspired by the flag of Romania, reflecting the two countries' national and cultural affinity.
+The blue-yellow-red tricolour of Moldova is based on the flag of Romania, reflecting the two countries' national and cultural affinity.
 On Moldova's flag, the yellow stripe is charged with the national arms.
 Like the Romanian coat of arms, the Moldovan arms, adopted in 1990, features a dark golden eagle holding an Orthodox Christian cross in its beak.
 Instead of a sword, the eagle is holding an olive branch, symbolising peace.
 The blue and red shield on the eagle's chest is charged with the traditional symbols of Moldova: an aurochs' head, flanked by a rose in dexter and a crescent in sinister and having a star between its horns, all of gold.
-These two national flags are also very similar to the flags of Chad and Andorra, which are all based on vertical stripes of blue, yellow, and red.

-Colours
+Colors

-Until 2010, the colour shades of the Moldavian flag were not explicitly named.
-The Regulation regarding the flag stated that the colours of the flag must match the ones shown in the annex.
-Moldavian heraldist and vexillologist Silviu Andrieș-Tabac stated in an interview that in 1990, when the flag was being created, "it was taken into account that many countries have similar tricolour flags.
-As a result, it was decided to abandon the ultramarine blue, which is present on the Romanian flag, in favour of the emerald-blue, used on the mural paintings of Voroneț monastery...".
+Until 2010, the color shades of the Moldavian flag were not explicitly named.
+The Regulation regarding the flag stated that the colors of the flag must match the ones shown in the annex.
+Moldavian heraldist and vexillologist Silviu Andrieș-Tabac stated in an interview that in 1990, when the flag was being created, "it was taken into account that many countries have similar tricolor flags.
+As a result, it was decided to abandon the ultramarine blue, which is present on the Romanian flag, in favor of the emerald-blue, used on the mural paintings of Voroneț monastery...".

 The French Album des pavillons nationaux et des marques distinctives (2000) by Armand du Payrat and Daniel Roudaut had suggested the following Pantone nuances, including those of the coat of arms: blue 549, yellow 143, red 186, green 340 and brown 464.

-However, a new law from 2010 defined the colours of the flag as Berlin blue, chrome yellow and vermillon red.
+However, a new law from 2010 defined the colors of the flag as Berlin blue, chrome yellow and vermillon red.
 The exact matches, according to annex no. 2, are as follows: